 What are vegan diets?

-A vegan diet consists of plant-based foods which avoids the consumption of meat, fish, dairy and eggs.
+A vegan diet consists of plant-based foods but omits meat, fish, dairy and eggs.

-Many people consume a vegan diet due to nutritional choices centre around taking better care of the earths resources and ethical issues about animal care as well as perceived health advantages of a plant-based diet.
+Many people who eat a vegan diet choose to do so because of health reasons or because they’d like to be more conscious of earths resources, ethical issues surrounding animal care as well as health benefits of a plant-based diet.